philipturner/swift-colab/README.md

 %include "EnableIPythonDisplay.swift"
 ```

-You must include `EnableIPythonDisplay.swift` after (rather than before) installing the Swift packages, or else plots will not show.
+Include `EnableIPythonDisplay.swift` after (rather than before) installing the Swift packages, or else plots will not show.
 The file injects the following code into the interpreter, gated under import guards.
 The code samples here do not explicitly import these libraries, as doing so would be redundant.
 If you do not include `EnableIPythonDisplay.swift`, you must explicitly import these libraries before running any Swift code that depends on them.

 ```swift
 import PythonKit